aabccd021/tiny-cookie-session/README.md

 ## Log out on malformed cookie or session not found

-As given in the example above, you can use `tcs.logoutCookie` to log out the user when the cookie is malformed or the session is not found.
+As shown in the example above, you can use `tcs.logoutCookie` to log out the user when the cookie is malformed or the session is not found.

 Not implementing this will not cause any security issues, but it will leave stale cookies in the user's browser.

 ```ts